httpwg/http-extensions/draft-ietf-httpbis-origin-frame.md

 Furthermore, {{!RFC7540}} Section 9.1.1 explicitly allows a connection to be used for more than one origin server, if it is authoritative.
-This affects what requests can be sent on the connection, both in HEADERS frame by the client and as PUSH_PROMISE frames from the server.
+This affects what requests can be sent on the connection, both in HEADERS frame by the client and as PUSH_PROMISE frames from the server ({{!RFC7540}}, Section 8.2.2).

-Once an Origin Set has been initialised for a connection, clients that implement this specification change these behaviors in the following ways:
+Once an Origin Set has been initialised for a connection, clients that implement this specification use it to help determine what the connection is authoritative for.
+Specifically, such clients MUST NOT consider a connection to be authoritative for an origin not present in the Origin Set, and SHOULD use the connection for all requests to origins in the Origin Set for which the connection is authoritative, unless there are operational reasons for opening a new connection.

-* Clients MAY avoid consulting DNS to establish the connection's authority for new requests.
-The TLS certificate MUST still be used to do so, as described in {{!RFC7540}} Section 9.1.1.

-* Clients sending a new request SHOULD use an existing connection if the request's origin is in that connection's Origin Set, unless there are operational reasons for creating a new connection.

-* Clients MUST use the Origin Set to determine whether a received PUSH_PROMISE is authoritative, as described in {{!RFC7540}}, Section 8.2.2.

-Note that clients are still required to perform checks on the certificate presented by the server for each origin that a connection is used for; see {{!RFC7540}} Section 9.1.1 for more information.
+Note that for a connection to be considered authoritative for a given origin, the client is still required to obtain a certificate that passes suitable checks; see {{!RFC7540}}
-This includes verifying that the host matches a `dNSName` value from the certificate `subjectAltName` field (using the wildcard rules defined in {{!RFC2818}}; see also {{!RFC5280}}
+Section 9.1.1 for more information.
+This includes verifying that the host matches a `dNSName` value from the certificate `subjectAltName` field (using the wildcard rules defined in {{!RFC2818}}; see also {{!RFC5280}} Section 4.2.1.6).

-Section 4.2.1.6).
+Additionally, clients MAY avoid consulting DNS to establish the connection's authority for new requests.

 Because ORIGIN can change the set of origins a connection is used for over time, it is possible that a client might have more than one viable connection to an origin open at any time.
 When this